IsaacJuracich/express-discord-oauth2/README.md

 ## Running
-Before running: Make sure that you have been changed port, session config and oauth2 data in `config.json`
+Before running: Make sure that you've changed configuration

 ----------------
-[!] **Important!** If you don't know how to use Discord's OAuth2 API read more about it here: https://discord.com/developers/docs/topics/oauth2
+[!] **Important!** If you don't know how to use Discord's OAuth2 API, read more about it [here](https://discord.dev/topics/oauth2)